Pseudodifferential Models for Ultrasound Waves with Fractional Attenuation: Sweeping method for the Helmholtz equation

 where the coefficients $a_{m}^{(1/2)}$ and $b_{m}^{(1/2)}$ are described in more detail in the Appendix \ref{Section.Pade}.

-\textbf{Symbol of degree $0$}: For the symbol $\lambda_{0}^{\pm}$ given by \eqref{Eqn.Sym0}, we apply a Pad\'e approximation of the function $(1+z)^{-1/2}$ for the second term to arrive at
+\textbf{Symbol of degree $\mathbf{0}$}: For the symbol $\lambda_{0}^{\pm}$ given by \eqref{Eqn.Sym0}, we apply a Pad\'e approximation of the function $(1+z)^{-1/2}$ for the second term to arrive at

-where the Pad\'e coefficients $a_{m}^{(-1/2)}$ and $b_{m}^{(-1/2)}$, are described in the Appendix \ref{Section.Pade}.
-The first term in the right-hand side of \eqref{Eqn.Lambda0comp} is conveniently written to be integrated analytically as explained in greater detail below.
+where the Pad\'e coefficients $a_{m}^{(-1/2)}$ and $b_{m}^{(-1/2)}$ and $a_{m}^{(-3/2)}$ and $b_{m}^{(-3/2)}$, are described in the Appendix \ref{Section.Pade} and $(i \sigma_{\perp})$ is the symbol of the tangential derivatives.
+The first term in the right-hand side of \eqref{Eqn.Lambda0comp} is conveniently written to be integrated analytically.
 For this purpose, it is necessary to make use of the Pad\'e approximation of the functions $(1+z)^{1/4}$ and $(1+z)^{-1/4}$ to obtain